 There have been significant increases in the use of the rail network on both sides of the Estuary for both freight and commuting equally.
 The Cheltenham to Cardiff route has experienced extra passenger numbers and figures show that the increase in station usage from 2004/5 to 2008/9 from stations at Lydney, Chepstow, Caldicot and the Severn Tunnel Junction is 55.9%2.
 Extra services and stops have been introduced on this route, particularly at the Severn Tunnel Junction which provides a connecting service for those commuting to Bristol from Chepstow and Lydney.

 Existing rail terminals generally have good road connections for freight movements, although the addition of more terminals could reduce the potential problems caused by the ‘final mile’ of a multi-modal transit (the first or last leg of a journey at the origin or final destination).
 Apart from some bulk commodities, origin and destination locations of freight within Wales are often not directly connected by rail.
-The electrification of the Great Western Railway from London – Bristol – Cardiff will improve services to South Wales and require significant engineering works through the Severn Tunnel2.
-This will result in London to South Wales services being diverted via Gloucester down the Severn Estuary line whilst the work in the tunnel is carried out.
+The electrification of the Great Western Railway including new rolling stock and station improvements has been the largest rail infrastructure development in the region for almost a century.
+Started in 2009 it was to link London Paddington with Swansea, Bristol and Bath.
+However, several major elements of the programme have been deferred due to rising costs; these included the electrification between Bristol Parkway and Bristol Temple Meads and Bath Spa, and from Cardiff to Swansea.
+The works are expected to be completed in 2019.

 Shipping and Ports

 The Severn Estuary ports are well-served by road and have generally adequate rail connections, although there is scope for development.
 Connections between modes of transport are important when planning the development of new port terminals.
-Cardiff, Newport, Bristol and Sharpness are the main ports within the Severn Estuary, responsible for handling a substantial proportion of UK trade whilst also acting as important players in the local and regional economy3.
-During the consultation and debate on the Severn Estuary barrage proposal and the related alternative schemes, attention was given to the detrimental effects that ports within the Severn Estuary may suffer both during the construction and operation of any proposal.
+Cardiff, Newport, Bristol and Sharpness are the main ports within the Severn Estuary, responsible for handling a substantial proportion of UK trade, both domestic and foreign, whilst also acting as important players in the local and regional economy3.
 In general, shipping in the UK is likely to expand as a low-carbon, economical method of both national and international trade3.
-For more detailed information, see the Ports & Shipping section of this report.
+For more detailed information, see the Ports & Shipping section of this section.

 The view of the Upper Severn Estuary is characterised by the two iconic Severn Bridges.
 The Severn Bridge and Second Severn Crossing are landmarks of the Estuary as well as major transport routes linking South Wales with South West England.
 The original Severn Bridge supports the M48 and joins Wales with Aust on the English side of the Estuary at the mouth of the River Wye and Chapel Island.
 The bridge was opened in 1966 to replace the old ferry service crossing from Aust to Beachley4.